 Learn more about legislators mentioned in this story

 State Assembly, District 2 (Ukiah)

 Family Dentist / Mayor

 Asm.
-Jim Wood has taken at least $59,181 from the Health sector since he was elected to the legislature.
-That represents 19% of his total campaign contributions.
+Jim Wood has taken at least $1.2 million from the Labor sector since he was elected to the legislature.
+That represents 26% of his total campaign contributions.

 Initial iterations of the proposal took a hardline stance on controlling the cost of medical goods and services by capping prices even lower than current prices.
 Instead, in its current form, industry officials and legislators compromised by having the office only target future cost growth.

 “We proposed rate regulation and got pushback from industry,” Wright, with Health Access California, said. “(The office) was an attempt to try to do this in a different way with the same goal.”

 Consumer advocates and health care economists say the office has the authority to make health care more affordable, but some of its power was undercut during negotiations.
 Earlier versions of the proposal mandated financial penalties.
 The version that passed says violations “may” result in penalties.